eksctl-io/eksctl/userdocs/src/usage/custom-ami-support.md

     amiFamily: Ubuntu2004
 ```

-The `--node-ami-family` flag can also be used with `eksctl create nodegroup`.
+The `--node-ami-family` flag can also be used with `eksctl create nodegroup`. `eksctl` requires AMI Family to be explicitly set via config file or via `--node-ami-family` CLI flag, whenever working with a custom AMI.

 ## Bottlerocket custom AMI support